brandonjschwartz/engineering-website/README.md

     git push

 now go to your repository on github and sumbit a pull request (hit the 'pull request' button)
-fill in a title and a comment for the rquest and hit the 'send pull request' button.
+fill in a title and a comment for the request and hit the 'send pull request' button.

-That's it! you are awesome.
+### 2. email me a markdown file

+write your blog post using markdown (see example below) and email me - ogolan@yp.com

 ## Example for blog post